18F/unit-testing-node/_pages/testing-component-integration.md

   });
 ```

-We can add a test case to ensure the script loads successfully to begin with.
+We can now implement the test case to ensure the script loads successfully to
+begin with.
 First, we need to add the following before our fixture:

 ```js
 var chai = require('chai');